The New Normal at Harbour.Space: What You Need to Know As a Potential Student

 Are you offering online classes for the first modules in the case that offline classes are not possible?

-We understand we're living in uncertain times.
-However, we still ask that each applicant pays the security deposit in order to ensure that there is a place reserved for them within the program.
-Especially because of the circumstances, our Admissions Team will be more prepared than ever to help and evaluate each applicant’s situation on a case-by-case basis in order to find a solution which ensures that nobody misses the opportunity to join Harbour.Space.
+In that case, they are kindly requested to communicate their decision as soon as possible to the Admissions Team.
+They will be more prepared than ever to help and evaluate each applicant’s situation on a case-by-case basis to find a solution that ensures that nobody misses the opportunity to join Harbour.Space.

 Are Spanish consulates/embassies open?

 The Spanish government is gradually relaxing some confinement measures in phases over the next several weeks.
 Confinement measures will vary from region to region within Spain and, as a result, so will the consular services.
 This might mean that acquiring documentation may take longer than usual.

 It outlines the basic safety measures everyone needs to abide by in order to reduce the chances of catching or transmitting the virus.

 Special Announcement!
 Visa extension for current and upcoming students

 Please consider that Harbour.Space can only provide students with the required documents support for their visa extension request.
-From that point on, the student is responsible for providing the other documents and submitting the request to the Spanish immigration offices.
-This offer stands for applicants starting their studies in September 2020.
+From that point on, the student is responsible for providing the other documents and submitting the Spanish immigration offices’ request.
+This offer stands for applicants starting their studies in September 2021.

 If you want to inform yourself further, we suggest looking at the webpage of the Catalonian Government.
-Unfortunately, the page is only available in Catalan and Spanish, but it is the only source which we can guarantee contains 100% reliable information regarding Barcelona’s de escalation phase.
-Alternatively, get in touch with your Admissions Officer and they will do their best to provide you with the most relevant information to your query.
-We hope to see you soon!
+Unfortunately, the page is only available in Catalan and Spanish, but it is the only source that we can guarantee contains 100% reliable information regarding Barcelona’s status on COVID-19.